DIY-Blub/PyDictDatabase/README.md

 2. for my SmartPi as manageable & clear structure for matrixes

 > The SmartPi also uses a MySQL database to collect data.
 As there are many read/write cycles for some attributes.
-It makes more sense to leave them in memory which is also gentler on the memory card (RasPi).
+It makes more sense to leave them in memory which is also gentler on the memory card (Raspberry Pi).

 ## features